NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 	{
 		if the entry has been modified:
 		{
-			/* write back the entry to the Attribute Catalog block using AttrCacheTable::attrCacheEntryToRecord(), recId member field, and RecBuffer::setRecord().*/
+			/* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCacheEntryToRecord().
+             Write back that entry by instantiating RecBuffer class.
+Use recId member field and recBuffer.setRecord() */

 		}